bublejs/buble/README.md

 Bublé only transpiles *language features* – it doesn't attempt to shim or polyfill the environment.
 If you want to use things like `array.findIndex(...)` or `'x'.repeat(3)` you'll have to bring your own polyfill.

-It also refuses to transpile things that result in ES5 code with size or performance hazards, or which are altogether impossible to transpile to ES5.
+It also refuses to transpile things that result in ES5 code with size or performance hazards (subject to change!
+It might support some of these features in future), or which are altogether impossible to transpile to ES5.

 * Computed properties of objects and classes
 * Tagged template strings